btjanaka/algorithm-problems/README.md

 This repository contains (sometimes partial) solutions to problems from various competitive programming websites and competitions.
 If you need any explanations, feel free to contact me at bryon.tjanaka@gmail.com.
-I recognize that as time has gone on, I have tended to use less and less comments, since the code has gotten more intuitive for me... :)
+I recognize that as time has gone on, I have tended to use less and less comments... :)

 Currently, the websites/contests represented in this repo are:
 - [UVa Online Judge](https://uva.onlinejudge.org) - `uva` directory